 Not getting everyone on the same page.

-When it comes to successful Agile implementation, it’s important to make sure your organization is “all in.”
+When it comes to successful Agile implementation, it’s important to make sure your organization's project team is “all in.”
 Having necessary resources and support is critical, and a lack of either can cause your process to break down.
-Transitioning to Agile requires a shift in mindset, and implementing an Agile process while still relying on waterfall or other legacy strategies for some of your operations can be confusing to team members and detrimental to your success.
+Transitioning to the Agile approach requires a shift in mindset, and implementing an Agile process while still relying on waterfall or other legacy strategies for some of your operations can be confusing to team members and detrimental to your success in the final product.
 Agile culture supports elements like rapid movement, faster release cycles, and continuous development.
 When there’s a lack of overall organizational support or unwillingness by team members to follow Agile principles and values, it likely will fail.